Palladium

 Inside the room, two managers faced a battery of TV cameras.

-“We expect two thousand fans for tonight’s game,” the Liverpool boss said.
-“I know the Turkish police will keep them safe.”
+“We expect two thousand fans for tonight’s game against Beşiktaş,” the Liverpool boss said.
+“I trust the Turkish police will keep them safe.”

-Orhan shook his head.
-“Still no news of terrorist threats from your secret channels?” he said to Savage.
+“Still no terrorist threats on your secret channels?”
+Orhan said to Brown.
 “Or are you keeping the best stuff for yourself, as usual?
 Excuse me.”
 He pulled out his phone.

-“It is a message from Elif.
-I must go.”
-Orhan signalled to his deputy, who was watching the press conference with a sour expression.
+“A message from Elif.”
+Orhan signalled to his deputy.
 “Call me if anything comes up.
 My sister needs me.”

-“Show me.”
-Savage tried to grab the phone, but the intelligence cop shook him off and strode towards the exit.
+“Let me see.”
+Brown tried to grab the phone, but the intelligence cop shook him off.

 “Nothing frightens Elif,” Orhan said.
-“Something nasty must have happened.”
+“Something bad must have happened.”

 Orhan’s eyes narrowed.
-“You really are a psycho.”
+“You truly are a psycho.”
 He held up the screen.

 Come quickly.
 Elif’s text was in Turkish.
 I am afraid.

-The commander, Yusuf, led his men in single file along the hidden path through the darkness.
-All along the land-walls of Byzantium, from the Blachernae palace to the north, past the Mesoteichion, down to the Golden Gate and the Marble Tower where the stone ramparts plunged into the Sea of Marmara, tens of thousands of bashi-bazouks fought their way up the mounds of rubble beneath the battered walls.
+YUSUF LED HIS men through the night.
+All along the land-walls of Byzantium, from the Blachernae Palace to the north, past the Mesoteichion, down to the Golden Gate and the Marble Tower where stone ramparts plunged into the Sea of Marmara, tens of thousands of bashi-bazouks fought their way up mounds of rubble beneath the walls.

-High on the battlements, Genoese and Venetian archers rained arrows and crossbow bolts on the attackers.
+From the battlements, Genoese and Venetian archers rained arrows and crossbow bolts on the attackers.
 Catapults hurled jagged rocks into the massed ranks of the advancing troops.
 Yet still the bashi-bazouks trudged on up the ramp of broken stone, adding their bodies to those over which they climbed.
-As men fell dead, more rushed forward to fill their places, shields held over their heads, drawing the defenders’ fire down on themselves.
+As men fell, more rushed forward to fill their places, shields held over their heads.

-Further back, out of range, the main force of the Sultan’s crack Janissary regiments massed in the darkness, harbouring their strength for the final assault at dawn.
-Yusuf’s friend, Hasan, waited with them – a giant of a man, and a master of satranç, the game of tactics also known as chess.
+Further back, out of range, massed the main force of the Sultan’s crack Janissary regiments, harbouring their strength for the dawn assault.
+Yusuf’s friend, Hasan, led them.
+A giant of a man, he loved to play satranç, the game also known as chess, with Yusuf.
 Hasan had sworn to win the Sultan’s prize for the first soldier to penetrate the stockade and plant the Ottoman colours within the city.

-Around the sea-walls too, the Sultan’s fleets fought their way towards the shore, harassing the defenders, firing cannon, and landing troops to divert the city’s defenders from the land assault.
+Around the sea-walls too, the Sultan’s fleets harassed the defenders, firing cannon and landing troops to support the main assault.

+He lifted his arm, finger raised.
 One finger meant move ahead, in silence.
 A fist, stop.
-An arm thrown forward, an all-out assault.
+An arm thrown forward, all-out assault.

-Like Yusuf, the eleven Janissaries in his team uttered no battle cries.
+The eleven fighters in Yusuf’s team uttered no battle cries.
 Their feet and armour were wrapped in cloth, their bright Venetian blades greased and sheathed.
-They moved like wraiths across the marshy ground through the shadows at the foot of the walls.
+They moved like wraiths through the shadows beneath the walls.

 More Books